teachfloor/docs/extension-apps/10-webhooks.md

 ## Delivery guarantees

 - **Retry** — up to 3 attempts on any non-2xx response, with exponential backoff between attempts.
-- **Timeout** — 3 seconds per attempt.
+- **Timeout** — 10 seconds per attempt.
 Endpoints that take longer are considered failed and retried.
+If you need to do more work than 10 seconds allows, respond 2xx immediately and enqueue the work.
 - **Order** — deliveries are queued and processed asynchronously.
 Events for the same organization may be delivered out of order if one takes multiple attempts to succeed.
 Use the envelope's `created_at` if strict ordering matters.
 - **At-least-once** — a single event may be delivered more than once if your endpoint responds 200 after our timeout window.
-Use the envelope `id` as an idempotency key to dedupe.
+Dedupe on the `Teachfloor-Idempotency-Key` header (equivalent to the envelope `id`) — the header is stable across retry attempts, so it lets you short-circuit duplicate work before parsing the body.
 - **HTTPS required** — HTTP endpoints are rejected at manifest validation.
 TLS 1.2+ is expected on your endpoint.

 Respond with any 2xx status code to acknowledge receipt.
 Any other response (4xx, 5xx, timeout) triggers a retry.